-The Stage Newspaper published an "article" on Feb 11th (pg 24) about how actors can "ingratiate" themselves with stage managers.
+The Stage Newspaper published an article last year about how actors can "ingratiate" themselves with stage managers.
 The whole article was unnecessary and should never have been printed in the first place.
 It has received widespread criticism from the stage management community here in the UK and further afield.

 So why was it so offensive?